 When the drainage angle becomes blocked, the pressure inside the eye increases.
 This increase in intraocular pressure can result in damage to the optic nerve.
-It is critical that treatment be started to reduce pressure and subsequently slow or stop the progression of the glaucoma.
-This is the primary method used to reduce the likelihood for vision loss.
+It is critical that treatment is started to reduce pressure and subsequently slow or stop the progression of glaucoma.
+This is the primary method used to reduce the likelihood of vision loss.

 The BEST way to prevent vision loss is to be diagnosed early and examined regularly, as damage from glaucoma is permanent.